xuhdev/vim-latex-live-preview/README.md

 ## Limitation

-Currently, all files must be in the same directory.
+Currently, root file must be in the same directory or upper in the project tree (otherwise, one has to save file to update the preview).

 ## Screenshot